ImperialCollegeLondon/Halite/README.md

 # How-to:

-To call the program you need python3 and call opal.py with an input file *.opal For example: python3 opal.py test.opal
+To call the program you need python3 and call Halite.py with an input file *.Halite For example: python3 Halite.py test.Halite

 To run the software it is imperature that the spud library contained in the folder spud is compiled and the bindings for python3 created.
 For this the following commands need to be run:
 1) Open a terminal inside spud folder